Hands-On Photovoltaic Experience

 Participants do not need to be U.S. citizens but must be enrolled in a doctoral program in the U.S. NREL cannot accept students from foreign universities, students pursuing a master's degree only, or postdoctoral researchers.
 While we accept students at any point during their doctoral research, the program tends to be most beneficial to students toward the middle (second–fourth year).
 To ensure a small-group experience and close interactions with NREL staff , we are unable to accept all applicants but encourage application in a second year for those who are not accepted on their first application, the previous year.

-HOPE 2024 will be held in person at NREL and Colorado School of Mines July 14 to July 19, 2024.
-HOPE requires students to pay for travel from their graduate institution to Golden, Colorado; for housing at Colorado School of Mines and dinners not provided by the program.
+HOPE 2025 will be held in person at NREL and Colorado School of Mines July 13 to July 18, 2025.
+HOPE requires students to pay for travel from their graduate institution to Golden, Colorado; for housing at Colorado School of Mines (CSM) and dinners not provided by the program.
+The cost of housing at CSM for the 2025 workshop has not been finalized.
+However, for reference, the cost of housing from Sunday night through Saturday morning, with breakfast at CSM each morning, was $482 during the 2024 workshop.

 Applications